-Her passion for the arts and music has led her to support many prestigious galleries and organizations including the Royal Academy of Music, the Royal Academy of Arts, the National Gallery, the Serpentine Gallery, Victoria and Albert Museum and the Tate Modern, home to some of the world's most impressive art collections which include works from Leonardo da Vinci, Vincent Van Gogh, and Andy Warhol.
+Rebecca Wang has channeled her appreciation for the arts in all its forms into a wide variety of leading arts organisations and venues.
+She is a devoted patron of numerous galleries and organizations, such as the Royal Academy of Music, the Royal Academy of Arts, the National Gallery, the Serpentine Gallery, the Victoria and Albert Museum and the Tate Modern Gallery.
+These galleries together are home to the collections of some of the world’s most renowned artists, including Leonardo Da Vinci, Vincent Van Gogh, and Andy Warhol.

 Royal Academy of MusicThe Royal Academy of Music is an institution of world renown, training nearly 700 students from over 50 countries in over 20 musical disciplines.